Months of entry

 - Completion of the course provides a Stage 1 Professional Training for Chartered Health Psychologist status with the British Psychological Society.

-- Students have the opportunity for placements in clinical settings, participating in at least 12 placement visits.
+- Students have the opportunity for placements in clinical settings, participating in at least 12 clinical placement visits (students will be required to meet travel costs of approximately £120).

 The programme consists of two full-time semesters of taught modules followed by an independent research period culminating in the submission of a 5,000-word dissertation.
 On average, the Health Psychology cohort makes up around 10 to 12 students per year.